Disc Brake Adaptors Unraveled

 What is a Disc Brake Adapter?
 Simply put, it’s a chunk of metal and two bolts that allow you to mount different sized disc rotors on your bike frame.
 Basically, it’s a spacer.
 Bigger spacers = bigger rotors.
 Not all disc brakes need adaptors: If a bike frame is designed for 160mm rotors and post mount brakes, and you stick to that size of rotor, no adaptor needed.
 That’s pretty much only the case with Post Mount.

-There are two other disc brake / frame interfaces that are gaining popularity.
-Post mount and Flat mount.
-Post mount adapters are making a comeback for carbon mountain bikes.
-Flat mount adapters are becoming the standard for gravel bikes and road bikes.
 All adapters are designed to let you customize your brake rotor size.
 Gravel and road bikes tend to use 160mm front and 140mm rear rotors.
-Mountain bikes tend to use 180mm front, 160mm rear or for the big fast bikes, 200mm rotors.
+Mountain bikes tend to use 180mm front, 160mm rear or for the big fast bikes, 203mm rotors.

 Bigger rotors dissipate heat faster, so they work better under high loads.
 They also generate more leverage, so they have more stopping power.
 This additional power is more noticeable on the front brake than the rear.
 Upgrading from a 160mm rear rotor to a 180mm rear rotor will not have the same effect as upgrading to a 180mm rotor up front.
 They have the same theoretical impact, but in practice, the bigger rotor up front is a more noticeable change.